kc-54/leetcode_dec_2020/README.md

 # Leetcode_dec_2020
 Leetcode_challenge_dec_2020

-Not the best nor the most optimized answer, feedback is welcome.
+Not the best, nor the most optimized answer, feedback is welcome.

 01/12/2020 (Maximum Depth of Binary Tree) \